Nordic model: Gender equality

-When it comes to gender equality, the Nordic countries hold one of the smallest gaps in gender employment inequality of all OECD countries, with less than 8 points in all Nordic countries according to International Labour Organization standards.
-They have been at the front of the implementation of policies that promote gender equality; the Scandinavian governments were some of the first to make it unlawful for companies to dismiss women on grounds of marriage or motherhood.
-Mothers in Nordic countries are more likely to be working mothers than in any other region and families enjoy pioneering legislation on parental leave policies that compensate parents for moving from work to home to care for their child, including fathers.
-Although the specifics of gender equality policies in regards to the work place vary from country to country, there is a widespread focus in Nordic countries to highlight "continuous full-time employment" for both men and women as well as single parents as they fully recognize that some of the most salient gender gaps arise from parenthood.
-Aside from receiving incentives to take shareable parental leave, Nordic families benefit from subsidized early childhood education and care and activities for out-of-school hours for those children that have enrolled in full-time education.
+Nordic countries maintain one of the smallest gaps in gender employment inequality of all OECD countries, according to International Labour Organization standards.
+They implemented many policies to promote gender equality; they were some of the first to forbade companies to dismiss women on grounds of marriage or motherhood.
+Mothers in Nordic countries are more likely to work than in any other region.
+Families enjoy supportive parental leave policies that compensate mothers and fathers for moving from work to home to care for their children.
+Work place policies vary from country to country, but Nordic countries support "continuous full-time employment" for both men and women, including single parents.
+Aside from support for parental leave, families benefit from subsidized early childhood education and care and activities for out-of-school hours for schoolchildren.

-The Nordic countries have been at the forefront of championing gender equality and this has been historically shown by substantial increases in women's employment.
-Between 1965 and 1990, Sweden's employment rate for women in working-age (15–64) went from 52.8% to 81.0%.
-In 2016, nearly three out of every four women in working-age in the Nordic countries were taking part in paid work.
-Nevertheless, women are still the main users of the shareable parental leave (fathers use less than 30% of their paid parental-leave-days), foreign women are being subjected to under-representation, and Finland still holds a notable gender pay-gap; the average woman's salary is 83% of that of a man, not accounting for confounding factors such as career choice.
+Nordic countries champion gender equality and corresponding women's employment.
+Between 1965 and 1990, Sweden's employment rate for working-age women (15–64) went from 52.8% to 81.0%.
+In 2016, nearly three out of every four women of working-age were in paid work.
+Women are the main users of parental leave (fathers use less than 30% of their allotment), while foreign women are under-represented.